Miguel Cabrera Player Props: Tigers vs. Diamondbacks

 - Cabrera is hitting .202 with five doubles and 12 walks.

-- He has not hit a long ball in his 31 games this year.
+- In 31 games played this season, he has not hit a home run.

-- In six games this season, Cabrera has picked up an RBI, with more than one RBI once.
+- In six games this year, Cabrera has picked up an RBI, with more than one RBI once.

 - He has scored a run in four of 31 games so far this season.